 Mayor Hsueh has been recognized and honored by the Leadership New Jersey Graduate Organization (Aletha R. Wright Volunteer Leadership Award); American Water Resources Association (Peter Homack Water Resources Management Award); Organization of Chinese Americans (Outstanding & Distinguished Service Award); the Greater Mercer County Transportation Management Association (Transportation Leadership Award 2003); the State Government of New Jersey (Teamwork/ Partnership Achievement Award); and the Thomas Jefferson Citizen of the Year from the India American Civic forum in 2007 for his contributions in the areas of environmental management and public service.

 Mayor Hsueh’s professional affiliations include being a former Adjunct Professor at Rutgers University from 1978 to 2003.
 He participates in and chairs numerous League of Municipalities workshops and sessions; is a former member of the Board of Managers of the New Jersey Agricultural Experiment Station at Rutgers University; a former member of the State Health Facilities Financing Authority; the former Chair of the Millstone Watershed Management Area Committee and former Trustee of the Stony Brook-Millstone Watershed Association.

-Mayor Hsueh is married to Sue Hsueh and is father to son Stephen, daughter Susan, and grandfather of Grant and Audrey.
+Mayor Hsueh is married to Sue Hsueh and is father to son Stephen, daughter Susan, and grandfather of four grandchildren.